s0ymiranda/MedicalCenter/README.md

 ## Getting Started

-To get started with the Medical Office CRUD application, please follow the instructions below.
+To get started with the Medical Center CRUD application, please follow the instructions below.

 ### Prerequisites